ssenhouse/Project1/README.md

 ![Risk avoidant optimal portfolio efficient frontier](/images/risk_avoidant_portfolio_efficient_frontier.png)

 ## Risky Client
-Based on our questionaire, the risk avoidant client would have entered all '4' for the question.
-As a result the model returned a porfolio that has high returns and high risk.
+Based on our questionnaire, the risky client would have entered all '4' for answers.
+As a result, the model returned a portfolio that had high returns and high risk.

 ## Figure 3
 ![Risky optimal porfolio](/images/risky_portfolio.png)